-🍑 Prostate cancer screening exams

-For men aged 50 and older, covered services include the following once every 12 months:

-- Digital rectal exam - Prostate Specific Antigen (PSA) test

-There is no coinsurance. copayment, or deductible for an annual PSA test.

-Prosthetic devices and related supplies

-Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.

-20% coinsurance for Medicare-covered prosthetic devices.

-20% coinsurance for Medicare-covered medical supplies related to prosthetic devices.
+Services that are covered for you What you must pay when you get these services Prostate cancer screening exams For men aged 50 and older, covered services include the folloonce every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test owing - There is no coinsurance, copayment, or deductible for an annual PSA test.
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body p function.
+These include but are not limited to: colostomy bags supplies directly related to colostomy care, pacemakers, brace prosthetic shoes, artificial limbs, and breast prostheses (include surgical brassiere after a mastectomy).
+Includes certain suppli- related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Also includes some coverage following ca- removal or cataract surgery - see Vision Care later in this sect- more detail. s and Medicare-covered prosthetic devices. ling a les 20% coinsurance for f Medicare-covered taract medical supplies Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are cov for members who have moderate to very severe chronic obstru- pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+1 0